 - Make wacky cake cupcakes by lining a cupcake pan with papers and filling each with the batter until about 3/4 full.
 For cupcakes, I bake them about 20 minutes, until a tester inserted in the middle comes out clean.

-- This recipe is for a single round cake pan. but if you want to make a wacky cake 9X13 size, simply double the recipe, pour the batter into a greased 9X13 cake pan, and bake for 40 – 45 minutes, until a tester inserted in the center comes out clean.
+- This recipe is for a single round or square cake pan. but if you want to make a wacky cake 9X13 size, simply double the recipe, pour the batter into a greased 9X13 cake pan, and bake for 40 – 45 minutes, until a tester inserted in the center comes out clean.

 Love Vegan Cake Recipes?